pasqal-io/emulators/docs/emu_mps/index.md

 # Welcome to emu-mps

-You have found the documentation for emu-mps. **Emu-mps** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io) that lets you run Quantum Algorithms on a simulated device, using GPU acceleration if available.
+You have found the documentation for emu-mps.
+The emulator **emu-mps** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io) that lets you run Quantum Algorithms on a simulated device, using GPU acceleration if available.
 More in depth, emu-mps is designed to **emu**late the dynamics of programmable arrays of neutral atoms, with matrix product states (**mps**).
 While benchmarking is incomplete as of this writing, early results suggest that this design makes emu-mps faster and more memory-efficient than previous generations of quantum emulators at running simulations with large numbers of qubits.

 ## Supported features